mahmoudmohamedramadan/custom-fresh/README.md

  - - -

-Custom Fresh allows fine-grain control of migrations inside your Laravel project, where you can choose which tables will not be dropped while refreshing the database.
+Custom Fresh provides fine-grained control of migrations within your Laravel project, allowing you to select which tables will not be dropped when refreshing the database.

 > [!WARNING]
 > Always consider upgrading the package to the [latest](https://github.com/mahmoudmohamedramadan/custom-fresh/releases/latest) version, which is the most stable release.